-It’s just too difficult to get gluten particles out of a sifter, so it’s best to get a new one just for your gluten-free baking.
+It's just too difficult to get gluten particles out of a sifter, so it's best to get a new one..

 17. Use a Separate Colander for Gluten-Free Foods

-I’d recommend using a separate colander for gluten-free foods because little gluten particles easily get stuck along the sides of all those tiny holes and it’s very difficult to get every little gluten particle off of them...probably impossible.
+I'd recommend using a separate colander as well because, as with many other kitchen items, particles easily get stuck.
+They cling along the sides of all those tiny holes and it's very difficult to get every fragment off of them...probably impossible.

-If you must use the same colander for glutenous and gluten-free foods, make it a metal one and scrub it really well between uses.
+If you must use the same colander for all your household foods, make it a metal one and scrub it really well between uses.
 However, there's still no guarantee you'll be able to get every little gluten particle.